ssbc/multiserver/README.md

 ## motivation

-Developing a p2p system is hard. especially hard is upgrading protocol layers.
+Developing a p2p system is hard.
+Especially hard is upgrading protocol layers.
 The contemporary approach is to [update code via a backdoor](https://whispersystems.org/blog/the-ecosystem-is-moving/), but as easily as security can be added, [it can be taken away](https://nakamotoinstitute.org/trusted-third-parties/).